Skip to content

 Pattern Motivation and Historical Baggage

-The Double-Checked Locking Pattern (DCLP) is arguably one of the most discussed patterns in multithreaded programming—not because it is the best pattern, but because it was simply impossible to implement correctly before C++11.
+The Double-Checked Locking Pattern (DCLP) is likely one of the most discussed patterns in multithreaded programming—not because it is the best pattern, but because it could not be implemented correctly prior to C++11.
 In their 2004 paper "C++ and the Perils of Double-Checked Locking," Scott Meyers and Andrei Alexandrescu analyzed in detail why it fails under the old standard.
-There are two core reasons: compilers can reorder memory operations (writing an object's fields might be reordered after publishing the pointer), and the CPU itself might also reorder (relatively restricted on x86, but very aggressive on ARM/PowerPC).
+The core reasons are two-fold: compilers can reorder memory operations (writing object fields might be reordered after publishing the pointer), and the CPU itself might also reorder (relatively restricted on x86, very aggressive on ARM/PowerPC).

-The formal memory model and std::atomic introduced in C++11 finally gave DCLP a portable, correct implementation.
+The formal memory model and std::atomic introduced in C++11 finally provided a portable, correct implementation for DCLP.

 Correct DCLP Implementation